biz-dev-ops/use-case-generator/README.md

 3. Parameters and response are optional.
 4. Use-case is a command when there is no response specified;
 5. Use-case is a query when a response is specified;
 6. Parameters is a key / value collection.
-The value is a json-schema basic type.
+The value is a Json-schema basic type.
-7. Response is a json-schema basic type.
+7. Response is a Json-schema basic type.

 ## Requirements